 What causes teenagers to bully others?

-There are multiple factors that can contribute to bullying behavior in teenagers, such as:
+There are multiple factors that can contribute to bullying behaviour in teenagers, such as:

 - Feeling insecure.
 Picking on someone who seems emotionally or physically weaker can provide a feeling of importance, popularity, or control.